 We left early after breakfast in town and drove from Salzburg to Stubnerkogel lift station, parked and bought our Gondola tickets.
-It was a scenic drive that took about one and half hours.
+It was a scenic drive that took about one and a half hours.
 The ride up the mountain was picturesque and once we got off the bright orange gondola, just a few steps was the hanging bridge.
-At 140 meters long and just one meter wide bridge the suspension bridge was built as a swinging rope construction and leads directly from the terrace of the mountain restaurant to the transmitter station.
-Only a wire mesh guard rail separates adventurous skywalkers from the 28 meter drop.
+At 140 meters long and just one-meter wide bridge the suspension bridge was built as a swinging rope construction and leads directly from the terrace of the mountain restaurant to the transmitter station.
+Only a wire mesh guard rail separates adventurous skywalkers from the 28-meter drop.
 Walking on the bridge was not that scary, just a few butterflies in the stomach.
 Although if you have a severe fear of heights then it might be an issue as you might get weak in the knees.
-The bridge sways a little with the wind, a few adults gave up, while the the kids seemed to enjoy walking fearlessly on the bridge.
-The views down the valley was pretty amazing, since the bridge is transparent you can see all the way around.
+The bridge sways a little with the wind, a few adults gave up, while the kids seemed to enjoy walking fearlessly on the bridge.
+The views down the valley were pretty amazing since the bridge is transparent you can see all the way around.

 More Information on how to get to Stubnerkogel suspension bridge

 Have you been to Austria?
 Do you have any favorite cities or mountains that you have visited or is on your wishlist to visit in Austria?